 I now really fancy this old-timer VIM, and as my friend described, I can shovel around text by the shovel-full.
 It’s an amazing feeling!
 I still feel all warm inside and excited when I go to edit a bunch of text and get to hop around, move stuff around, make spelling corrections, all without moving my hands off the middle of the keyboard!

-• Blogger Lightning Dave Bolton says so:
+Lightning Dave Bolton said...

 Great, so are you going to use vim as your permanent Ruby editor?
-I've been a sometime user for a while, and have been thinking of jumping the whole way in too. top
+I've been a sometime user for a while, and have been thinking of jumping the whole way in too.

 I use it now for everything but serious ruby development.
-I'm still much faster in TextMate and I just get lost in VIM sometimes when editing a lot of files. top
+I'm still much faster in TextMate and I just get lost in VIM sometimes when editing a lot of files.